erolrecep/Transcriber/README.md

  - Now, the virtual environment is ready, the next step is run the project.
 For your convenience, I provided a sample .wav file so you can test your setup if it's working.
 Also, you can download audio files from [here](http://www.voiptroubleshooter.com/open_speech/american.html)

+ 		$ python run.py                             # This will read audio files from the *audio_locations.txt* file.

- 		$ python run.py --audio audio_files/sample.wav
+ 		$ python run.py -a audio_files/sample.wav   # This will only run inference on this input .wav file